Atharv-Sathe/HandyScripts/README.md

     This will open the associated file in Visual Studio Code.

 Please note that the script will terminate itself (`Stop-Process -Id $pid`) after opening the file.
 If the trigger word is not found in the `$filePaths` dictionary, or if an invalid flag is provided, the script will output an error message.

+### Issues/Bugs
+The open.ps1 script should automatically close once the file/folder is opened.
+However, if the file/folder opens in full screen mode, the script may not close automatically.
+In such cases, you can manually close the PowerShell window.
+If you find a fix for the above issue, please feel free to contribute, or raise an issue.

+You can contact me at `atharvsathe28704@gmail.com` for any queries or suggestions.